Yakitori Haegong

 What are alternatives to Yakitori Haegong in Busan?

 Palate and Mori are strong Busan alternatives depending on format.
-Born and Bred suits those after a different protein-focused experience, while Anmok is worth considering if you want something closer to the coast.
-100.1.Pyeongnaeng covers cold noodle territory entirely — a different occasion entirely.
+Born and Bred suits those after a different protein-focused experience, while Anmok works if you want something closer to the coast.
+100.1.Pyeongnaeng covers cold noodle territory entirely; a different occasion entirely.

 How far ahead should I book Yakitori Haegong?